Darden Restaurants (NYSE:DRI) Issues FY 2022 Earnings Guidance

-Darden Restaurants (NYSE:DRI) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Darden Restaurants (NYSE:DRI) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $7.250-$7.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $7.430.
 The company issued revenue guidance of $9.40 billion-$9.60 billion, compared to the consensus revenue estimate of $9.41 billion.

-Darden Restaurants (NYSE:DRI) last issued its quarterly earnings results on Wednesday, September 22nd.
-The restaurant operator reported $1.76 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.65 by $0.11.
-The firm had revenue of $2.31 billion for the quarter, compared to the consensus estimate of $2.24 billion.
-Darden Restaurants had a net margin of 8.74% and a return on equity of 22.25%.
-The company’s revenue for the quarter was up 51.0% on a year-over-year basis.
-During the same quarter in the previous year, the company earned $0.56 EPS.
-Equities analysts forecast that Darden Restaurants will post 7.41 earnings per share for the current fiscal year.
+A number of equities research analysts have recently commented on the company.
+TheStreet raised Darden Restaurants from a c+ rating to a b- rating in a research report on Thursday, June 24th.
+Royal Bank of Canada lifted their price objective on Darden Restaurants from $165.00 to $176.00 and gave the company an outperform rating in a research report on Friday, September 24th.
+Stephens lifted their target price on Darden Restaurants from $170.00 to $180.00 and gave the company an overweight rating in a report on Friday, September 24th.
+Truist Securities lifted their target price on Darden Restaurants from $167.00 to $180.00 and gave the company a buy rating in a report on Friday, September 24th.
+Finally, UBS Group lifted their target price on Darden Restaurants from $165.00 to $178.00 and gave the company a buy rating in a report on Friday, September 24th.
+Five equities research analysts have rated the stock with a hold rating and twenty-two have assigned a buy rating to the company.
+According to data from MarketBeat, the company currently has an average rating of Buy and a consensus price target of $167.13.

-Darden Restaurants declared that its Board of Directors has initiated a share buyback program on Thursday, September 23rd that permits the company to repurchase $750.00 million in outstanding shares.
-This repurchase authorization permits the restaurant operator to reacquire up to 3.6% of its stock through open market purchases.
-Stock repurchase programs are often a sign that the company’s board believes its shares are undervalued.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, November 1st.
+Stockholders of record on Friday, October 8th will be given a dividend of $1.10 per share.
+This represents a $4.40 dividend on an annualized basis and a dividend yield of 2.85%.
+The ex-dividend date of this dividend is Thursday, October 7th.
+Darden Restaurants’s payout ratio is 102.09%.

-A number of research analysts recently issued reports on DRI shares.
-UBS Group boosted their target price on shares of Darden Restaurants from $165.00 to $178.00 and gave the company a buy rating in a research report on Friday, September 24th.
-KeyCorp boosted their target price on shares of Darden Restaurants from $165.00 to $180.00 and gave the company an overweight rating in a research report on Friday, September 24th.
-Zacks Investment Research upgraded shares of Darden Restaurants from a hold rating to a buy rating and set a $157.00 price objective on the stock in a report on Tuesday, August 31st.
-Morgan Stanley upped their price objective on shares of Darden Restaurants from $167.00 to $171.00 and gave the stock an overweight rating in a report on Friday, September 24th.
-Finally, Royal Bank of Canada upped their price objective on shares of Darden Restaurants from $165.00 to $176.00 and gave the stock an outperform rating in a report on Friday, September 24th.
-Five research analysts have rated the stock with a hold rating and twenty-two have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus target price of $167.13.
+Darden Restaurants announced that its Board of Directors has initiated a share buyback program on Thursday, September 23rd that allows the company to buyback $750.00 million in outstanding shares.
+This buyback authorization allows the restaurant operator to purchase up to 3.6% of its shares through open market purchases.
+Shares buyback programs are usually an indication that the company’s board believes its shares are undervalued.

-In other news, SVP Douglas J. Milanes sold 12,385 shares of the stock in a transaction dated Wednesday, July 7th.
-The shares were sold at an average price of $150.01, for a total value of $1,857,873.85.
-Following the sale, the senior vice president now directly owns 26,659 shares of the company’s stock, valued at $3,999,116.59.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, Director William S. Simon sold 6,250 shares of the stock in a transaction dated Monday, September 27th.
-The stock was sold at an average price of $159.94, for a total transaction of $999,625.00.
+In related news, Director William S. Simon sold 6,250 shares of the business’s stock in a transaction dated Monday, September 27th.
+The stock was sold at an average price of $159.94, for a total value of $999,625.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, COO Ricardo Cardenas sold 4,936 shares of the business’s stock in a transaction dated Monday, July 12th.
+The shares were sold at an average price of $150.02, for a total value of $740,498.72.
+Following the completion of the sale, the chief operating officer now directly owns 41,305 shares of the company’s stock, valued at $6,196,576.10.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 148,748 shares of company stock worth $22,481,444.
-Insiders own 0.95% of the company’s stock.
+Over the last ninety days, insiders have sold 123,189 shares of company stock worth $18,661,679.
+Corporate insiders own 0.95% of the company’s stock.

 About Darden Restaurants